giselatome/starter-academic/content/project/2019_mehri/index.md

 ---
-title: "The phonetics and phonology of Modern South Arabian: Mehri and Shehret"
+title: "The phonetics and phonology of Modern South Arabian: Mehri and Shehret."
 summary:
 tags:
 - Phonetics and phonology